TamaraJoniec/tech-and-beyond/public/content/blog/javascript-event-listeners.md

 ## What Are Events?

 In simple terms, events are actions or occurrences that happen in the browser.
 Things like a user clicking a button, pressing a key, or a page finishing loading are all events.
-JavaScript can “listen” for these events and run code in response.
+JavaScript can "listen" for these events and run code in response.

 ## Basic Syntax